The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 • Demographic and geographic data

-Predictive models can estimate LTV for customers who have made only one or two purchases, which is particularly valuable for making early decisions about how much to invest in nurturing a new customer.
+Predictive models can estimate LTV for customers who've made only one or two purchases, which matters for early decisions about how much to invest in nurturing a new customer.

-Building accurate predictive LTV models in-house requires significant data science expertise and infrastructure.
-Platforms like Finsi provide predictive LTV capabilities out of the box, applying proven models to your customer data and continuously refining predictions as new behavior data flows in.
+Building accurate predictive LTV in-house requires real data science investment.
+Platforms like Finsi provide predictive LTV capabilities out of the box, applying proven models to your customer data and refining predictions as new behavior data flows in.

 The LTV:CAC Ratio

-LTV alone does not tell you whether your business is healthy.
+LTV alone doesn't tell you whether your business is healthy.
 The metric that does is the ratio of lifetime value to customer acquisition cost (CAC).

 LTV:CAC Ratio = Customer Lifetime Value / Customer Acquisition Cost